Our 2 in 1 waterproof jacket in Ventile and Climashield

 Before Gore-Tex, exceptional mountaineers wore Ventile!

-The acquisition of Ventile by Stotz
+Stotz's acquisition of Ventile

 Etaproof is a very, very, very similar product to Ventile, so much so that it has become difficult to differentiate the two… especially since Stotz bought Ventile!